Frequently Asked Questions

 Consider submitting a Request for Revision if you think there are additional factors that we should be taking into account.
 Many families choose to use the Federal PLUS Loan to help with educational costs.
 A PLUS loan allows your parents to borrow the amount of the parent contribution, and extends repayment of the loan over 10 years.
 As a student you may also borrow student loans through our office to help meet your expenses.

-Your award letter may list documents or information you must submit to our office before we can finalize your award.
+Your financial aid notification may list documents or information you must submit to our office before we can finalize your award.
 It is possible that your award will change if the information you submit is different than originally reported to us.
 Estimated scholarship/grant amounts will be updated to reflect actual costs in early March.

 You will receive an electronic billing statement well in advance of each academic quarter.
 Your bill will include tuition, room and board, and other charges for the quarter.
 Payments are typically due in September (Autumn quarter), December (Winter quarter) and March (Spring quarter).

-Your financial aid award letter shows the amount of aid that you will receive for each quarter.
+Your financial aid notification shows the amount of aid that you will receive for each quarter.
 If your quarter’s aid is less than the balance due, you are responsible for paying the remaining balance and all other expenses with your own funds.
 However, if your quarter’s aid exceeds your balance due, you will receive a refund for the amount of the overage.

 Your scholarship, grants and/or loans are applied to the university bill once your award is finalized and you are enrolled full time.
 Though this will not occur until after the bill due date, you may still deduct the anticipated financial aid from the total balance due.
 Any portion of the bill that will be paid eventually with financial aid (scholarship, grants and/or loans) will not be considered late.